Eagle Falls trailhead

 The Eagle Falls trailhead or Eagle Lake trailhead is located in the El Dorado National Forest, in the Sierra Nevada, within Emerald Bay State Park, on the western shore of Lake Tahoe, California.

-It is on California State Route 89, a few miles west of the city of South Lake Tahoe.
+It is on California State Route 89, a few miles west of the city of South Lake Tahoe, at approximately 7,100 feet in elevation.

 Destinations

 The trailhead provides summer and winter access to the Desolation Wilderness; permits are required.
 Some of the destinations most accessed by the trailhead are in the wilderness, including Eagle Lake and the Velma Lakes.